The Blue Zones Diet:

 is there commonalities in the diets and lifestyle habits of the worlds longest lived people? turns out there is and researcher dan buettner has mapped them into a simple framework he calls the ‘blue zones diet’.

 Editor’s Note: In the following excerpt, National Geographic Fellow Dan Buettner summarizes the most common foods, diet and lifestyle habits from the Blue Zones, which are special geo-cultural regions throughout the world where people have been found to live the longest.
 The Blue Zones contain unusually high concentrations of centenarians who have lived to be well over 100 years old and who have aged gracefully, without diseases like heart problems, obesity, cancer, or diabetes.
+They are: Ikaria, Greece; Okinawa, Japan; the Ogliastra region of Sardinia; Loma Linda, California, (but only in the large community of Seventh-Day Adventists); and the Nicoya Peninsula in Costa Rica.

 Food Choices for Longevity